seq-code/documentation/explanation/paths.md

 published literature.

 ### Path 3
-Refers to the concomitant publication of a name during peer-review in concert with participating journals.
+Refers to the concomitant registration of a name during peer-review in concert with participating journals.